-- Parents will have ready access to their children's files, but not access to information about any other child. - A member of staff will not discuss individual children with another/other members of staff or other people, other than for the purposes of the curriculum, planning, assessment, safeguarding and management. - Information given to pre-school management staff will not be passed on to other agencies or individuals without permission. - Issues to do with employment or staff, whether paid or unpaid, will remain confidential to the people directly involved with making personnel decisions. - Any anxieties/concerns relating to a child's personal health and safety will be kept confidential and will not be shared within the group unless there is a need for individuals to know in the execution of their duties.
+- Parents will have ready access to their children's files, but not access to information about any other child. - A member of staff will not discuss individual children with another/other members of staff or other people, other than for the purposes of the curriculum, planning, assessment, safeguarding and management. - Information given to Hollies staff will not be passed on to other agencies or individuals without permission, unless legally required or if a child is at risk of harm in cases such as 'Fabricated illness' (Munchausen's by proxy) - Issues to do with employment or staff, whether paid or unpaid, will remain confidential to the people directly involved with making personnel decisions. - Any anxieties/concerns relating to a child's personal health and safety will be kept confidential and will not be shared within the group unless there is a need for individuals to know in the execution of their duties.
 However, we will share information with other agencies if we feel the child is at immediate risk of abuse or harm. - Students and visitors to pre-school will be advised of our confidentiality policy and be required to respect it. - Staff will be expected to keep any information regarding anyone within the pre-school completely confidential.
 Breach of confidentiality will lead to disciplinary action being taken.